OriginProtocol/security/incidents/2020-12-AAVE-proxy.md

 ## Are we vulnerable?

+1. **OK** - We don’t use delegatecall outside of proxy contract calls.

 We have three delegatecall’s in our code.
-Two in our proxy implementation and one in vaultCore calling down to the admin functions.
+Two in our proxy implementation and one in VaultCore calling down to the admin functions.

-1. **OK** - We don’t use delegatecall outside of proxy contract calls.
-2. **OK** - We explicitly revert in each place we use delegatecall.
+2. **ADJUST** - Our proxies also don't revert on missing code.

+This would only be a problem if an implementation contract self destructed.
+We can't accidently upgrade to point at an address without code, since Open Zepplin checks that the new implementation address is actually a contract during the upgrade process.

+We use the same Open Zepplin proxy contract as the base for our upgradability.
+In testing this out locally, we can see that our proxy will also return successful transactions in the event that there is no backing implementation:

+    # From the origin-dollar repo, as of commit 2ad9e95895d0edcd16d3d42128ea64f016dddc3f
+    # > cd contracts
+    # > npx hardhat console

+    const vaultProxyFactory = await hre.ethers.getContractFactory("VaultProxy")
+    vaultProxy = await vaultProxyFactory.deploy()
+    vault = await hre.ethers.getContractAt("IVault", vaultProxy.address)

+    // Should throw because an invaild coin, a zero mint, and getting less coins,
+    // but instead returns a success when no backing implementation. tx = await vault.mint(vault.address, 0, 100)

+    await hre.ethers.provider.getTransactionReceipt(tx.hash)

+Checking on each proxy call would add about 800-900 gas per transaction.

+We'll add a check for delegatecall and selfdestruct to our code review checklist.

+3. **FIXING** VaultCore proxy code should match the rest of our proxy code

-Notes: Our vaultCore acts as a proxy.
+Our VaultCore acts as a proxy.
 It does both a delegatecall, and does admin/upgrade functionality.
-It might be worth a second check that this is all correct.
+The proxy implimentation on VaultCore is correct, however the setAdminImpl does not check that the new address is a valid contract.

+This is fixed in [PR-466](https://github.com/OriginProtocol/origin-dollar/pull/466).

 ## What went right.